home-assistant/home-assistant.io/source/developers/creating_components.markdown

 ### {% linkable_title `hass`: the Home Assistant instance %}

-The Home Assistant instace contains three objects to help you interact with the system.
+The Home Assistant instance contains three objects to help you interact with the system.

 | Object | Description |
 | ------ | ----------- |